-There are a lot of things to consider when creating subject lines.
-But, of course, you could argue that creating your marketing email content is a more significant hurdle — we have a guide on making it easier, but summing up your content into a short phrase is a complicated process.
+There are a lot of things to consider when creating email marketing subject lines.
+But, of course, you could argue that creating your email marketing content is a more significant hurdle, but summing up your content into a short phrase is a complicated process.

-Surely you will be able to avoid such a situation in the future.
-Also, hopefully, this article on marketing email subject lines has added to your strategy to market your business successfully.
+Hopefully, our tips on email marketing subject lines has added to your strategy to market your business successfully.